fazrigading/fazrigading/README.md

 - My name is **Fazri Gading** and please, call me **Gading**.
 - I am 20 years old and lived in Indonesia.
 - I study Informatics in Mulawarman University.
-- And I want to create IT/Space company in my country.
+- My dream is to be one of IT/Tech company CEO in my country.

 ## Task Lists
 In the words of **Casey Neistat**: